gabriel-p-artcls/23-08_UCC/README.md

 Fixed:
 ESO 589-26,MW --> ESO 589-26 (dragged from BICA19)
 ESO_429-429 --> ESO_429-02 (according to CDS coords)
-BH        --> VDBH per CDS recommendation vdBergh_  --> VDB_ per CDS recommendation
+BH        --> VDBH per CDS recommendation (added 'vdBergh-Hagen' so that the naming isn't lost) vdBergh_  --> VDB_ per CDS recommendation (added 'vdBergh' so that the naming isn't lost)

 ### QIN23
 Hunting for Neighboring Open Clusters with Gaia DR3: 101 New Open